PX4/PX4-Autopilot/nuttx/configs/README.txt

       gran_initialize will be called only once.
 In this case, (1) there are a few optimizations that can can be done and (2) the GRAN_HANDLE is not needed.
+    CONFIG_GRAN_INTR - Normally mutual exclusive access to granule allocator data is assured using a semaphore.
+If this option is set then, instead, mutual exclusion logic will disable interrupts.
+While this options is more invasive to system performance, it will also support use of the granule allocator from interrupt level logic.
     CONFIG_DEBUG_GRAM
       Just like CONFIG_DEBUG_MM, but only generates ouput from the gran allocation logic.